 **I would also like to note that several physicians, pharmaceutical companies, and other groups like the American Cancer Society have completely disregarded the ways of Gerson Therapy.
-Why?!
-Profits, baby.
-So much money is being made off of chemotherapy, radiation, doctor’s bills, and medications; that is why Gerson Therapy is kept top secret.
-Shockingly, The American Cancer Society brushes off Gerson Therapy, basically making a statement that there is no proof that toxins from foods and environmental pollution is the main cause of cancer and other diseases…which is complete utter BS!
-It makes perfect sense that toxins are the problem.
+Why you ask?
+The cancer industry is making so much money off chemotherapy and radiation, so of course they don’t want you to know a cheap alternative and effective way to prevent and cure cancer.
+That is why Gerson Therapy is kept top secret.
+Shockingly, The American Cancer Society brushes off Gerson Therapy, basically making a statement that there is no proof that toxins from foods and environmental pollution is the main cause of cancer and other diseases.
+Come on people, this seems like common sense to me!

 The Coffee Enema

 Sorry it has taken so long to get to this point, but I believe the background information on Gerson Therapy is important for you know.